 The first mention of a library is found in the J. S. Green Collegiate Institute's Catalogue of 1899: "We rejoice in being able to notify our patrons and friends that we have now what is known as the Sarah Davis Green Library started and put into operation by the loved ones of the good woman for whom it is named, the mother of Judge J.S.
 Green of Battle Creek, Michigan."
-The library was first housed in a small room in Demorest Hall, which was also known in the local area as the Big Schoolhouse on the Hill.
+The library was first housed in a small room in Demorest Hall, known in the local area as the Big Schoolhouse on the Hill.

 Later the library was moved to Butler Hall.
 The library's holdings during this time were described as "a motley collection of books and magazines with not a single reference book among them."